Skip to Content

 Merry recounts to the author, and to us, the story of how her older sister began to change when they were younger.
 Her sister started showing signs of schizophrenia, before the family eventually became the subject of a cult reality TV show called The Possession.

+Multiple perspectives and narrative keep this creeping horror novel moving at a breakneck pace, and the events of this story are spine-tingling.
 This is a modern American horror story through and through, even down to its iconic rural New England setting.
 One of the best horror novels of our time, and one that cemented Paul Tremblay as a master of modern dread.

 Buy a copy here!